-- Conventional Slab on Grade, at least 51⁄2 inches thick - Modulus of Subgrade Reaction: k = 150 psi/in - Reinforcement is not considered to be necessary for geotechnical considerations. - The actual thickness and reinforcement of the floor slab should be determined by the structural engineer, based on the imposed slab loading.
+- Conventional Slab on Grade, at least 6 inches thick - Modulus of Subgrade Reaction: k = 150 psi/in - Reinforcement is not considered to be necessary for geotechnical considerations. - The actual thickness and reinforcement of the floor slabs should be determined by the structural engineer, based on the imposed slab loading.